 1 in 8 couples lives with the pain of infertility, having their dreams crushed month after month.
 I believe sharing our experiences can help other learn and grow from the pain finding the hope and strength to keep moving forward.
 Our family’s story has taught us to be grateful even when life seems overwhelming and discouraging.

-From the time of my first period, I remember feeling was extreme pain.
+From the time of my first period, I remember feeling extreme pain.
 I remember sleepless nights as I was curled in a ball not understanding what was happening to my body nor the reason behind my pain.
 Vomiting, cold sweats, and an inability to walk were typical monthly occurrences.
 It never occurred to my parents or me that there might be something wrong.

 Soon after we were married, I scared my husband to death one morning when he found his new bride passed out on the bathroom floor.
 Even then I don’t remember ever expressing concern to my doctor, but I know subconsciously I was worried.

 That worry quickly subsided when we conceived our first child.
-I wouldn’t consider myself fertile (3 months to conceive), but it didn’t appear that we had any issues.
+I wouldn’t consider myself fertile (3 months to conceive), but it didn’t appear we had any issues.

 When our son was about 12 months old, I started having an almost continuous period, spotting in between, but the cramping I had become so accustomed to seemed to have resided.

 Once we decided to have another baby, we struggled to figure out what my cycle was.
 Month after month I thought I was feeling the symptoms of pregnancy.
 Frequent urination from pressure on my bladder, extreme fatigue, decreased appetite all kept me hopeful each month.